AttilaNA/hogwartshouses/README.md

 While playing around with the Locus Novus spell, a few misplaced rooms have popped up accidentally, and now they block some corridors.
 We need a reverse spell to unmake a room.

 1. The room with the specified ID is deleted when calling the <span style="color: yellow">/rooms/{roomID}</span> endpoint with the DELETE method.

+### *Renovo Locus!*

+Some rooms require a bit of renovation, as they have become old, messy, and ugly over the centuries of usage.

+1. The room with the specified ID is updated when calling the <span style="color: yellow">/rooms/{roomId}</span> endpoint with the PUT method.